Moses Brown School

-Moses Brown School is an independent Quaker school located in Providence, Rhode Island, offering pre-kindergarten through secondary school classes.
-It was founded in 1784 by Moses Brown, a Quaker abolitionist, and is one of the oldest preparatory schools in the country.
-The school motto is Verum Honorem, "For The Honor of Truth," and the school song is "In the Shadow of the Elms," a reference to the large grove of elm trees that still surrounds the school.
+Moses Brown School is an independent, Quaker, college preparatory school, currently with 754 students, located in Providence, Rhode Island,offering pre-kindergarten through secondary school classes.
+Founded in 1784 by Moses Brown, a Quaker abolitionist, it is one of the oldest preparatory schools in the country.
+The school motto is Verum Honorem, "True Honor", and the school song is "In the Shadow of the Elms", a reference to the large grove of elm bushes that still surrounds the school.

 Founder

-Moses Brown (1738–1836), the school's founder and a member of the Brown family, a powerful mercantile family of New England.
-Brown was a pioneering advocate of abolition of slavery, co-founded Brown University, and an industrialist.
+Moses Brown (1738–1836) was the school's founder and a member of the Brown family, a powerful mercantile family of New England.
+He was a pioneering advocate for the abolition of slavery, a co-founder of Brown University, and an industrialist.

 History

-In 1777 a committee of New England Yearly Meeting which included Brown, took up the idea for a school to educate young Quakers in New England.

-The school opened in 1784 at Portsmouth Friends Meeting House in Portsmouth on Aquidneck Island, However, in the years after the American Revolution there was a shortage of student and teachers.
-Four years later the Yearly Meeting decided to close the school.
+In 1777, a committee of New England Yearly Meeting took up the idea for a school to educate young Quakers in New England.
+The school opened in 1784 at Portsmouth Friends Meeting House in Portsmouth, Rhode Island.
+Given the shortage of both students and teachers in the years following the American Revolutionary War, the Yearly Meeting decided to close the school four years later.

-During those years, Moses Brown worked to restart the school, and, as treasurer of the school fund, was able to convince the Yearly Meeting to reopen the school – in part by donating the land in Providence for the school to be built on.